Greetings from the Dean of Students Office

 UW-Platteville has designated individuals with the following titles as “responsible employees":

-- The Chancellor and Vice Chancellors
+- The Chancellor, Vice Chancellors, Assistant Chancellors, and Assistant Vice Chancellors

 - College Deans, Associate Deans, and Assistant Deans